Reviewed by Rocket Lawyer On Call Attorney Anjie Flowers, Esq

 Employment Agreement, Employee Contract, Job Contract

 Once your new employee has filled out an Employment Application, submitted a resume, and aced their interviews, the last step you should take to make things official is to have them sign an Employment Contract.
-Obviously, a lot of what’s in the contract will be hashed out before your new employee signs it---things like salary, benefits, and general job duties---but it’s important to put all that in writing so both you and your new employee will know exactly what to expect.
+Obviously, a lot of what's in the contract of employment will be hashed out before your new employee signs it—things like salary, benefits, and general job duties—but it's important to put all that in writing so both you and your new employee will know exactly what to expect.

 An Employment Contract form should contain basic information about your company and your new employee, things like the name and address of both your business and your new employee.